Tuti Island

 Tuti Island is mainly agricultural and where Khartoum gets most of its supply of fruits and vegetables.
 Several farms are situated all around the island, many of them still using manual methods of farming.
 Green fields and lime groves are also present.

+Following the outbreak of the Sudanese Civil War in April 2023, the Rapid Support Forces (RSF) converted the island into what was effectively an open-air prison.
+By October 2024, nearly all 30,000 inhabitants of Tuti had fled, with the exception of around 50 people.
+The island was retaken by the Sudanese Armed Forces (SAF) in March 2025.